lake-wg/edhoc/draft-selander-lake-traces.md

      8
     )

-  where the first value is the COSE algorithm value of the Application AEAD algorithm, and the last value is the length of the salt.
+where the first value is the COSE algorithm value of the Application AEAD algorithm, and the last value is the length of the OSCORE Master Salt

 ~~~~~~~~